rootdrew27/scholarly-search/Tasks.md

 - Create notebook to generate embeddings.
     - Set models, set documents, save embeddings
 - Create notebook to find top k papers
+- Find models that can be trained/fine-tuned in an unsupervised manner
+- Increase sparity of the embeddings

 ### Micheal